samliu/fishing/README.md

 ## Introduction

-A couple of months ago my partner and I went on a fishing trip on the bay: we caught a 17" Striped Bass (1" under the 18" limit), as well as an 8lbs Halibut that we later seasoned and had for dinner.
+In early 2016 my partner and I went on a fishing trip in the San Francisco bay: we caught a 17" Striped Bass (released as it was 1" under the 18" limit), as well as an 8lbs Halibut that we later seasoned and had for dinner.
 We didn't do much besides ride the boat, hook bait, plop them in the water when told to, and reel them up.
 It was the perfect way to get hooked on fishing though!

 Seized with the fishing bug, I went out and bought a bunch of fishing equipment from [Gus's Discount Tackle](http://www.gusdiscounttackle.com), which is one of the few fishing shops in San Francisco.
-There is another shop to the south, but I was in Sunset so I tried out a few things and decided on two $30 rods good for saltwater pier and freshwater fishing.
+There is another shop to the south, but I was in Sunset so I tried out a few things and decided on two $30 rods for saltwater pier and freshwater fishing.
 The store owner Steph recommended that I try powerbait for freshwater trout and catfish, and gave me the correct sized (small) hooks.
 She gave me some larger hooks and weights for saltwater pier